MilosIl/hair-salon/README.md

   - To have multiple users, that can see their schudler on appointments
   - To have latest trends page
   - Push notification system for informations about appointment
-  - Premission system, that workes can also log to the application
+  - Premission system, that admin can make teams for their workers to organize them better